 Don’t be alarmed by the name; these little creatures are far from beastly!
 They’re actually cute little critters, with glittery wings and colorful legs.
 Red Ted Art gives us a lovely little critter craft that is perfect for the current weather and encourages some outdoor play!

 Spiders can be large, hairy creatures that can make anyone run screaming from the room.
 Or they can be like the ones at Molly Moo Crafts – colorful, fun and very interesting!
 The unique part is that you don’t use a toilet roll in its original cylindrical shape – you transform it.
 Click on the link to find out more!

 Just look at that bee – isn’t he such a smiley, sunshiny fellow?
 Just looking at him makes you want to smile and be nice to everyone!
 You can make one for yourself with an empty toilet roll, colored paper and instructions from Easy Peasy and Fun.

-The toys we make ourselves are often the most fun, aren’t they?
+DIY toys are often the most fun, aren’t they?
 For this ball and cup game from Hello, Wonderful, all you need are empty toilet paper rolls, yarn and some large wooden beads – yes that’s it!
 This is an easy craft for preschoolers to make and play with – enough to keep them occupied for a while!

 We’re all familiar with the story of Red Riding Hood and how she dealt with the wolf who swallowed her Grandma, but this craft from Red Ted Art makes it so much more real with cute little toilet roll characters!
 It’s a slightly time intensive project, but completely worth the effort – just look at that Grandma!